Causes of Dog Back Toe Dragging

 Questions & Answers

-What is the treatment for back toe dragging?
+What is the treatment for my dog's back toe dragging?

 There is no one treatment for all.
 It really depends on what is causing the back toe dragging in the dog in the first place.
 For example, if due to an injury, the vet may prescribe nonsteroidal anti-inflammatories.